Wander Franco Player Props: Rays vs. Nationals

-On Tuesday, Wander Franco (coming off going 1-for-4) and the Tampa Bay Rays face the Washington Nationals, whose starting pitcher will be Chad Kuhl.
-First pitch is at 7:05 PM ET.
+The Tampa Bay Rays and Wander Franco, who went 0-for-5 with an RBI last time in action, battle Patrick Corbin and the Washington Nationals at Nationals Park, Wednesday at 1:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Nationals.
+In his most recent game he had a hitless performance (0-for-5 with an RBI) against the Nationals.

 Wander Franco Game Info & Props vs. the Nationals